A two-button trackball mouse is adapted as follows:

 – anti-slip material is glued to the bottom

-– pieces of plastic are glued to the mouse buttons (photo no. 3)
+– pieces of plastic are glued to the mouse buttons (photo at the bottom)

 The user can use the key rings to pick up the mouse and place it on his lap.
 The mouse is close to his body, which helps his shoulders when he works on the computer.
 The anti-slip material holds the mouse in place.
 Adapting the mouse buttons makes it possible for him to use the mouse.
 Enlarging small buttons means a lot to the user; they make it possible for him to use the buttons.
 He has this adaptation on many devices.